 A show quality dog is a dog that is the closest to the breed standard from the litter.
 Very often a breeder won’t even sell you a show quality bull terrier, because they may want to keep the dog to themselves – so they can show the dog and use it for breeding further generations.

-If someone is selling you a show quality dog, always make sure they are a reputable breeder who is a member of your local (country / state / regional) bull terrier organisation.
+If someone is selling you a show quality dog, always make sure they are a reputable breeder who is a member of your local (country/state / regional) bull terrier organization.
 You can also ask about the names and titles of the parents and research the pedigree of your future puppy in an online pedigree database.
 (Your breeder can help you with that).

-A bull terrier that costs under $800 is usually not a high quality dog, without champion blood lines and potentially problematic in terms of health and temperament.
-If a breeder is willing to sell a dog in this price range, they might not be the most reputable breeder out there, may not be a part of a local/regional bull terrier club and might not give yo a strong guarantee of the dog’s health.
+A bull terrier that costs under $800 is usually not a high-quality dog, without champion blood lines and potentially problematic in terms of health and temperament.
+If a breeder is willing to sell a dog in this price range, they might not be the most reputable breeder out there, may not be a part of a local/regional bull terrier club and might not give you a strong guarantee of the dog’s health.

 If anyone offers you a bull terrier for much lower than $800, it might be a bad sign of someone who breeds dogs in their back yard and is only in it for some quick cash.
 Avoid dealing with this type of breeder and look somewhere else.